MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 * [Microsoft Edge Browser](https://www.microsoft.com/edge) to run the extension.
 * A code editor such as [Visual Studio Code](https://code.visualstudio.com/) to follow along with the tutorial.
-* Knowledge of [GitHub](https://github.com/) to download the code presented in this tutorial.

 <!-- ====================================================================== -->
 ## Solution

 In this section, you download and run the final state of the extension that the rest of this tutorial will teach you to build.
-Later, you will start from scratch and learn to write the code to create your own extension.
+Later, you'll start from scratch and learn to write the code to create your own extension.

 1. Get the final extension code by [downloading this zip file](https://codeload.github.com/MicrosoftEdge/Demos/zip/refs/heads/main) and extracting its content to a folder on your computer.

-1. Open Microsoft Edge and navigate to the `edge://extensions/` page.
+1. Open Microsoft Edge and go to `edge://extensions/`.

-1. Make sure that **Developer mode** is enabled.
+1. Turn on the  **Developer mode** toggle.

 1. Click **Load unpacked** and navigate to the folder where you extracted the zip file.
 In this folder, select **Demos-main** > **devtools-extension** > **sample 4**, and then click **Select Folder**.

   ![The edge://extensions page in Microsoft Edge, showing the Developer mode and Load unpacked buttons.](./devtools-extensions-images/edge-extensions-page.png)

 Your DevTools extension should now be loaded.
-Open a new tab in Microsoft Edge then open DevTools by pressing `F12`.
+Open a new tab in Microsoft Edge, and then open DevTools by pressing `F12`.

-The extension creates a `Sample Panel` in the DevTools window.
+The extension creates a **Sample Panel** tab in the DevTools window:

 ![Microsoft Edge, showing DevTools on the side, with the extension's Sample Panel selected.](./devtools-extensions-images/solution-sample-panel.png)

 <!-- ====================================================================== -->
-## Step 1 - Create A Basic DevTools Extension
+## Step 1 - Create a basic DevTools extension

-A basic DevTools extension consists of 2 files, as shown in the [Step 1 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%201):
+A basic DevTools extension consists of two files, as shown in [Step 1 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%201):

 1. A manifest file.